 Note: made with wild yeast

-Appearance: pours a light cloudy, deep golden/ light orange body with no head.
+Appearance: pours a lightly cloudy, deep golden/ light orange body with no head.
 No carbonation.

 Aroma/Nose: aroma consists predominantly of fresh and ripe apples and apple skins but also a cough syrup like smell coming from the thyme (not disturbing at all!).
 Some honey hints.
 Apple notes remind me of French ciders.
 Very pleasant!